Facebook loves video

 The reason for this is because Facebook builds an audience for each stage of the funnel based on who has viewed and engaged with your ads at the previous stage.

 The main audience for your consideration ads will be people who viewed and engaged with your awareness ads.
 People who interacted with your consideration ads become the primary audience for your conversion ads.

 The purpose of an awareness ad is to introduce people to your brand.
 This helps build trust and pave the way for further interaction, either through paid advertising or organic reach.

 Since you’re targeting a cold audience, awareness ads should be eye-catching.
 An awareness video should stop the thumb scrolling and get people to take a look.

 The content of an awareness video should tell your story, demonstrate what your product or service does, or explain why you created your business.

 When you create your ads, one option is to use a lookalike audience based on people who have already converted through Facebook.

 If you’ve never run ads before, another option is to start with a general audience and let Facebook build a custom audience for you.

-Whichever method you use, Facebook’s goal for awareness campaigns is to target people who are most likely to watch the first three seconds of your video.
-So make sure that the first three seconds are attention grabbing.
+Whichever method you use, Facebook’s goal for awareness campaigns is to target people who are most likely to watch the first three seconds of your video, so make sure the first three seconds are attention-grabbing.